quelea-projection/quelea-projection.github.io/docs/Installation_Instructions.md

 ## Windows Install

-The .exe file provided on the downloads file should work with most computers, if you have any problems post on the Quelea Discuss Google Groups found
+The .exe file provided on the downloads file should work with most computers, if you have any problems post on the Quelea Discourse Discuss Group found
 [here](https://quelea.discourse.group/).

 For videos to work, you must have the latest version of VLC installed as